top of page

 5.1 NUMBERS – Competitors places will be numbered and the order of appearance shown in the official program.
 Competitors must compete in order of appearance, unless approved by the Stage Manager.

 5.4 REHEARSALS – No rehearsal or practice is permitted on stage during the Festival.
-Any competitor not observing these conditions will be disqualified.
+Any competitor not observing these conditions will be disqualified, except for champion classical sections.

 6. GENERAL ADVICE